jLantxa/mapache/README.md

   -V, --version      Print version
 ```

 Each command is independent.
-For example, if you want to know what options are available for the `commit` command, you can do:
+For example, if you want to know what options are available for the `snapshot` command, you can do:

 ```
-backup commit -h
+backup snapshot -h
 ```

 and you will be shown the help for that command: